Introduction to Data Decay

 Address Validation prevents data decay by providing address accuracy at the point of entry and is designed to enable organisations to validate customer addresses and make empowered business decisions based on your enhanced data.

-Hopewiser’s Data Cleansing service prevents data decay by cleansing addresses and highlighting discrepancies such as movers and deceased persons, allowing organisations to correct their data.
+Data Cleansing prevents data decay by cleaning addresses and highlighting discrepancies such as movers and deceased persons, allowing organisations to correct their data.
+It is specifically tailored to help customers track changing circumstances that result in data decay.

 The Hopewiser assessment service identifies inconsistencies and duplicates by validating against an agreed set of criteria and using the highest quality dataset providers.
 The output report details data quality metrics and supports you in planning in both cleansing, deduplication and enriching data programs.